exaexa/zfs-backup/README.md

 4. Setup cron to run zb-snap periodically in time interval same as minimum value from the second row - in our case, daily. (probably in morning or somehow off-peak hours).

+#### It doesn't work from cron!

+Check if the environment is the same as when you test the stuff from the command line.
+At least two common caveats exist:

+- `PATH` may be different in cron (which may select wrong `date` program to run, or not find something other like custom-installed `zfs`).
+Edit `~/.zb-rc` and fix `PATH` there.
+- Some SSH authentication methods may not work from cron environment due to missing `ssh-agent`, especially the password-protected privkeys.
+Descriptions of many workarounds are available around the internet.

 ## Disclaimer